Yuting1007/Leetcode-Note/Top Interview Problems.md

 ### [76.
 Minimum Window Substring](https://leetcode.com/problems/minimum-window-substring/)
 ```
 My thoughts:
-Use a hashmap to record all indexes that
+Use a hashmap to record all indexes that each characters in taget, then find the shorest region
 ```

 ### [138.
 Copy List with Random Pointer](https://leetcode.com/problems/copy-list-with-random-pointer/)